Economy of Namibia: Fishing

-The clean, cold South Atlantic waters off the coast of Namibia are home to some of the richest fishing grounds in the world, with the potential for sustainable yields of 1.5 million tonnes per year.
-Commercial fishing and fish processing is the fastest-growing sector of the Namibian economy in terms of employment, export earnings, and contribution to GDP.
+The cold southern Atlantic waters off the coast of Namibia are home to some of the richest fishing grounds in the world thanks to the Benguela Current.
+Total annual catches in 2023 were about 373,000 tonnes, well below the 2003 peak of 637,000 tonnes.
+Fishing and onboard fish processing contributed 2.5% to GDP in 2025.

 The main species found in abundance off Namibia are pilchards (sardines), anchovy, hake, and horse mackerel.
 There also are smaller but significant quantities of sole, squid, deep-sea crab, rock lobster, and tuna.

-At the time of independence, fish stocks had fallen to dangerously low levels, due to the lack of protection and conservation of the fisheries and the over-exploitation of these resources.
-This trend appears to have been halted and reversed since independence, as the Namibian Government is now pursuing a conservative resource management policy along with an aggressive fisheries enforcement campaign.
-The government seeks to develop fish-farming as an alternative and has prioritised it as part of Vision 2030 and NDP2.
+At the time of independence, fish stocks had fallen to dangerously low levels due to the lack of protection and conservation of the fisheries and the over-exploitation of these resources.
+This trend appears to have been halted and reversed since independence, as the Namibian government is now pursuing a conservative resource management policy along with an aggressive fisheries enforcement campaign.
+The government seeks to develop fish-farming as an alternative and has prioritised it as part of its development plans.

-On 12 November 2019, WikiLeaks published thousands of documents and email communication by Samherji's employees, called the Fishrot Files, that indicated hundreds of millions ISK had been paid to high ranking politicians and officials in Namibia with the objective of acquiring the country's coveted fishing quota.
+The fishing sector was the subject of the biggest corruption scandal in Namibian history.
+On 12 November 2019, WikiLeaks published the Fishrot Files, thousands of documents and email communications by employees of Icelandic fishing company Samherji, which indicated that hundreds of millions Icelandic króna (ISK) had been paid to high ranking politicians and officials in Namibia with the objective of acquiring fishing quotas.
+Namibia's Ministers of Fisheries and Justice were forced to resign due to their involvement.

 Manufacturing and infrastructure

-In 2000, Namibia's manufacturing sector contributed about 20% of GDP.
-Namibian manufacturing is inhibited by a small domestic market, dependence on imported goods, limited supply of local capital, widely dispersed population, small skilled labour force and high relative wage rates, and subsidised competition from South Africa.
+In 2025, Namibia's manufacturing sector contributed 10% of GDP.
+Namibian manufacturing is inhibited by a small domestic market, dependence on imported goods, limited supply of local capital, a widely dispersed population, a small skilled labour force and high relative wage rates, and subsidised competition from South Africa.

+Major manufacturers include MeatCo, Namib Mills, Bokomo, the Ohtlhaver & List Group, Namibia Breweries (bought by Heineken in 2023), Ohorongo Cement and the Sinomine-run Tsumeb smelter.

-Walvis Bay is a well-developed, deepwater port, and Namibia's fishing infrastructure is most heavily concentrated there.
-The Namibian Government expects Walvis Bay to become an important commercial gateway to the Southern African region.
+Walvis Bay is the country's main port and hosts the Walvis Bay Export Processing Zone.
+It is a well-developed deepwater port, and Namibia's fishing infrastructure is most heavily concentrated there.
+The Namibian government expects Walvis Bay to become an important commercial gateway to the Southern African region.
+There are also plans for an expansion of the port at Lüderitz, including an oil and gas terminal related to the discovery of offshore oil reserves.
+The Namibian Ports Authority is partnering with the European Union and the Port of Rotterdam to build export infrastructure for critical minerals and hydrogen-based fuels near Lüderitz.

-Namibia also boasts world-class civil aviation facilities and an extensive, well-maintained land transportation network.
+Namibia has civil aviation facilities, rail transport and an extensive road network.
 Construction is underway on two new arteries—the Trans-Caprivi Highway and Trans-Kalahari Highway—which will open up the region's access to Walvis Bay.

-The Walvis Bay Export Processing Zone operates in the key port of Walvis Bay.